data61/PSL/README.md

 - **Dear PADL2021 reviewers, the SeLFiE interpreter resides in PSL/SeLFiE.
 For reviewing, please refer to [this release](https://github.com/data61/PSL/releases/tag/v0.1.8-alpha).**
 - **Dear TACAS2021, reviewers, semantic_induct resides in PSL/SeLFiE.
 For revieweing, please refer to the accompanying artifact submission.**
-- **This is the development version of PSL, PaMpeR, LiFtEr, Smart_Induct, and SeLFiE, where we try out possibly immature ideas.*
+- *This is the development version of PSL, PaMpeR, LiFtEr, smart_induct, SeLFiE, and semantic_induct where we try out possibly immature ideas.*

 # Smart_Isabelle